NY-Daystar/Dexia/README.md

 # Dexia

 Python scraper and api to fetch data about Formula 1 Calendar
+Source code analysed with [DeepSource](https://deepsource.com/)

 **Version: 1.0.0**